derekjchow/kelvin/doc/microarch/microarch.md

-# Kelvin Microarchitecture
+# CoralNPU Microarchitecture

 ![image](../images/microarch.png)

 ## Pipeline

-The Kelvin base processor is an in-order three-stage pipeline capable of dispatching up to 4 instructions per cycle.
+The CoralNPU base processor is an in-order three-stage pipeline capable of dispatching up to 4 instructions per cycle.
 The instruction stages are:

 * **Instruction fetch:** Instructions are fetched from memory into an